cosmos/cosmos-sdk/docs/architecture/adr-069-gov-improvements.md

 Multiple choice proposals, contrary to any other proposal type, cannot have messages to execute.
 They are only text proposals.

 Submitting a new multiple choice proposal will use a different message than the [`v1.MsgSubmitProposal`][5].
-This is done in order to simplify the proposal submittion and allow defining the voting options directly.
+This is done in order to simplify the proposal submission and allow defining the voting options directly.

 ```protobuf